 - The conversations take place 3 months earlier, focusing on patient goals and priorities.

 - The conversations are more comprehensive, focused on patient goals and priorities, than is the case for control groups.
 The intervention significantly reduces anxiety and depression.

 - Lower levels of anxiety and depression persist after the intervention.

 - 86% of patients perceive the conversation as worthwhile.

 Two-thirds of the conversations result in positive patient behaviour change (increased attention to practical matters, more conversations involving family members, more planning for the future, and better relationships with their doctors).

-The Clatterbridge Cancer Centre NHS Foundation Trust is the national coordinating centre for the UK Programme and is responsible for the governance and roll-out.
-The Clatterbridge Cancer Centre is the lead site and coordinates implementation, training, evaluation and research in partnership with the Palliative Care Institute, Liverpool.
+Warrington and Halton Teaching Hospitals NHS Foundation Trust are the national coordinating centre for the UK Programme and is responsible for the governance and roll-out.
+Warrington and Halton Hospitals NHS Foundation Trust are the lead site and coordinates implementation, training, evaluation and research in partnership with the Palliative Care Institute, Liverpool.
+With new sites now joining from Norwich Park Hospital, London and the Royal Liverpool University Hospital.
 A one-year initial pilot was funded by NHS England and completed in October 2017.
-Results from the pilot are available on the website – http://betterconversations.org.uk.
+Results from the pilot are available on the website – http://betterconversations.org.uk – report.

 Ariadne Labs was established in 2012 with the goal of producing research and discovery that makes healthcare better and that can be applied everywhere.

 It is a joint ventre between Brigham and Women’s Hospital and the Harvard T. H. Chan School of Public Health.
 The team includes surgeon and health reformer Dr Atul Gawande, and Dr Susan Block who has led the Serious Illness Care Programme in the US.